linus-sch/Mind-Map-Wizard/README.md

 ## Features

-- AI Mind Map Generation
+- ✨ AI Mind Map Generation
-- Downloading Mind Map (JPG, PDF, SVG, Text, Link)
+- 🖼️ Downloading Mind Map (JPG, PDF, SVG, Text, Link)
-- Sharing Mind Map
+- 🔗 Sharing Mind Map
-- Editing Mind Map
+- ✍️ Editing Mind Map
-- Generation History
+- 📋 Generation History

 ## Why use Mind Map Wizard?

-- **100% Free:** No hidden costs or premium features.
-Everything is completely free.
-- **No Sign Up:** Begin creating mind maps right away.
+- **✅ No Sign Up:** Begin creating mind maps right away.
 No account needed.
-- **Private & Fast:** Your mind maps are stored locally on your browser, making them truly private.
+- **✅ Private & Fast:** Your mind maps are stored locally on your browser, making them truly private.
 As a side effect, navigating the site is lightning fast!
-- **Simple:** Mind Map Wizard is designed to be simple and user-friendly, allowing you to focus on your work without distractions.
+- **✅ Simple:** Mind Map Wizard is designed to be simple and user-friendly, allowing you to focus on your work without distractions.

 ## How It Works
 1. **Enter Your Topic:** Just type any topic you'd like to explore in the input field.